joergjo/contosoads-containerapp/README.md

 ![Build started.](docs/media/deploy-started.png)

-When you click into the workflow, you'll see that there are 3 phases the CI/CD will run through:
+When you click into the workflow, you'll see the `deploy` job the CI/CD will run through:

-*To Do*

 ![Deployment details.](docs/media/deploy-details.png)